andrewheiss/ath-pelican/content/blog_posts/2009-03-15-do-not-succumb-to-economic-stupidity.md

 Title: Do not succumb to economic stupidity
 Excerpt: Listening to NPR's Planet Money economics podcast really does help to understand the current economic crisis.
 Category: blog
-Tags: economic crisis, links, npr, podcasts
+Tags:
+  - economic crisis
+  - links
+  - npr
+  - podcasts
 Slug: do-not-succumb-to-economic-stupidity
 ---